Mike Cernovich: Other activities

-Gonzo journalism
+Journalism activities

 Cernovich's high prominence in pro-Trump social media circles led him to build a network of sympathetic sources, and break several stories on his blog, which he promoted on Twitter and video streaming sites like Periscope.
 The New Yorker's Andrew Marantz described it as "hardly journalism in its highest form.
-But it's not exactly fake news, either", comparing it to the Huffington Post's citizen journalism tactics.
-New York Magazine's Jesse Singal deemed it gonzo journalism, while CNN's Tom Kludt said Cernovich "gained prominence in the Trump-era for legitimate national security related scoops".
+But it's not exactly fake news, either", comparing it to the Huffington Post's citizen journalism.

 Intelligence unmasking by Susan Rice

 On April 2, 2017, Cernovich broke the news that Susan Rice, Obama's national security advisor, had requested the unmasking of several Trump transition officials who appeared in intelligence reports.
 When electronic eavesdropping of foreign officials incidentally capture American citizens' names, those names are redacted in intelligence reports, but can be "unmasked" through a legal process.
 Cernovich publicized his claims in a Medium.com article, in tweets, and on Periscope live streams.
 The hashtag #SusanRice became a trending topic on Twitter; he later posted a screenshot showing the tweets received 400,000 impressions.
 Cernovich claimed that his sources were sympathetic employees of mainstream media outlets, whose outlets were "sitting on this story".

 The next day, Bloomberg News published its story on the intelligence unmasking.
 The White House falsely claimed it was a "smoking gun" that supported its past allegations that Obama had "illegally wiretapped" Trump Tower, though the Susan Rice story was tangential to those claims.
-Trump himself, conservative commentators Tucker Carlson and David French, White House conselor Kellyanne Conway, and congressmen Rand Paul and Devin Nunes all promoted the story.
+Trump himself, conservative commentators Tucker Carlson and David French, White House counselor Kellyanne Conway, and congressmen Rand Paul and Devin Nunes all promoted the story.
 Donald Trump Jr. claimed Cernovich deserved a Pulitzer Prize.
 The story was criticized as a distraction from the Russia probe investigating Trump.

 The New Yorker's Ryan Lizza said there were "valid reasons" for concerns about unmasking, but that it was constrained by a legal process and independent review, and noted there was no evidence of misconduct.
 Experts and bipartisan congresspeople concluded Susan Rice was "doing her job", that there was "absolutely" no smoking gun in the unmasked reports, and that the unmaskings were "neither unusual nor against the law".